rsalesc/robox.io/docs/setters/reference/package/index.md

         for i in range(10):
           print(f'gen 1000 {i}')
         ```

+    !!! success "Recommended"
+        This is usually the recommended approach to generate multiple random testcases.

 !!! warning
     If the platform you package the problem for does not support testgroups, tests will be **flattened into a single group**, and the tests will be executed in the order the groups were defined.